How fire insurance works in Canada

 Frequently asked questions on fire insurance

-Can I get fire insurance only?
+Can I purchase standalone fire insurance in Canada?

-Does condo insurance cover fire?
+Do condo and tenant insurance cover fires?